 North America & US County Distribution Map for Acamptopappus sphaerocephalus.

-U.S. Weed Information: No data available.
+U.S. Weed Information: Unknown

-Invasive/Noxious Weed Information: No data available.
+Invasive/Noxious Weed Information: Unknown

-Wetland Indicator: No data available.
+Wetland Indicator: Unknown

-Threatened/Endangered Information: No data available.
+Threatened/Endangered Information: Unknown

-Acamptopappus sphaerocephalus var. hirtellus, Rayless Goldenhead (AZ, CA, NV);
+Acamptopappus sphaerocephalus var. hirtellus, Rayless Goldenhead; (AZ, CA, NV);

-Acamptopappus sphaerocephalus var. sphaerocephalus, Rayless Goldenhead (AZ, CA, NV, UT).
+Acamptopappus sphaerocephalus var. sphaerocephalus, Rayless Goldenhead; (AZ, CA, NV, UT).

 *Varieties sometimes occur together and intergrade.